 Introduction / Project Description

 An outbreak of the COVID-19 disease (COVID-19) caused by the 2019 novel COVID-19 (SARS-CoV-2) has been spreading rapidly across the world since December 2019, following the diagnosis of the initial cases in Wuhan, Hubei Province, China.
 Since the beginning of March 2020, the number of cases outside China has increased thirteenfold and the number of affected countries has tripled.
 On March 11, 2020, the World Health Organization (WHO) declared a global pandemic as the COVID-19 rapidly spreads across the world.
 As of April 10, 2020, the outbreak has resulted in an estimated 1,687, 857 cases, and 102,198 COVID-19 deaths in 210 countries.
+In Georgia, as of April 15, 2020 there have been 296 recorded cases of COVID-19, 63 recovery and 3 deaths.

 In response to the emerging epidemic situation and to scale up emergency response mechanisms in all sectors and preventing COVID-19 from moving to the community transmission stage and subsequently into an epidemic the Government of Georgia (GoG) took the first important steps already in early January 2020.
 The Decree 164 on “Approval of Measures to Prevent the Possible Spread of the New Coronavirus in Georgia and Approval of an Emergency Response Plan for Cases Caused by COVID-19” had been adopted and the national multisectoral committee established.
 According to the Emergency Response Plan, approved by the GoG, each line ministry and government entity has clearly defined roles and responsibilities at every stage of COVID-19 response.

 On March 21, 2020 the Parliament of Georgia has approved the declaration of a nationwide State of Emergency aimed to counter the global coronavirus pandemic.
 A number of non-pharmaceutical interventions (NPI) were enforced, nationwide, aimed in suppression of the virus in the communities.
 These NPI consisted, progressively, of but are were not limited to: closure of all educational institutions and many public venues, including gyms, museums, and theaters, malls, shops, bars and restaurants.
 Strict transportation restrictions were introduced, including the suspension of air and rail traffic, as well as borders with neighboring countries, Armenia, Azerbaijan, and Russia were closed.
 Checkpoints have been set up in Tbilisi, Batumi, Kutaisi, Rustavi, Poti, Zugdidi and Gori for screening and early case detection as part of the global prevention measures.
 Additional quarantine measures have followed, including: restrictions on the movement of persons by foot or by means of transport is prohibited for the period of emergency from a daily curfew from 09:00 pm to 06:00 am; prohibition of meetings and social gatherings are limited to no more than 3 persons, public and events and other mass events are prohibited; requiring that time schools and universities, shifted towards online and distance-learning methods.
+In addition, starting from April 17, additional lockdown measures were introduced disallowing all transport movement except from delivery cars and cargo transport.
 All COVID-19 related medical treatment are free of charge to all patients in need whether or not covered by the health care insurance.

 The lockdown and closure of all non-essential business activities, work and travel restrictions within and outside the country , closure of borders and imposed curfews, combined are likely to slow down economic activity and growth, increasing the risks of poverty and unemployment.